-(Families preferring a more traditional service may enjoy the 11.00am service at Lullingstone - no Sunday school but very welcoming)
+Families preferring a more traditional service may enjoy the welcoming 11.00am service at Lullingstone (with a Sunday School on 4th Sunday)

 Before coming to church

 - Have breakfast together in as relaxed a way as possible. - Talk about the fact that you are going to church and why as positively as possible. - Leave plenty of time to get to church-rushing doesn't help children (or adults) arrive in a good frame of mind.